-Assessment 4 - EYLF programming (stemming from focus child observations during placement)
+Assessment 4 - EYLF programming (stemming from focus child observations and workplace reports during placement)

-Students can commence this course at any time, enrolling in the first class of the month of enrolment and will continue until completion of all 16 modules.
+Students can commence this course at any time.
+You can enrol in the first class of the month of enrolment and will continue until completion of all 14 modules.

 What is a focus child?

 A focus child is a child that you will observe closely throughout your work experience activities.
 By focussing on a single child rather than on all children at your centre, you will be able to effectively, plan, monitor, implement and review your education activities.